oh-ok/oh-ok.github.io/_posts/2020-09-22-gtaums_wanderong_kind_words.markdown

 Keeping on the theme of spreading love and positivity, I thought I'd share Kind Words.
 This is a very very very very very simple game about sending anonymous short letters to strangers on the internet.
 That's pretty much it, and it's great.

 When you open the game you two basic options, you can either write a response letter to stranger's requests, or you can write your own request for stranger's to write a response letter to.
-There's no usernames, no identifiers, it's purely anonymous so you can be as honest as you're comfortable with, all they will see is a letter signed with a random (and changable) letter, i.e. "- H".
+There's no usernames, no identifiers, it's purely anonymous so you can be as honest as you're comfortable with, all they will see is a letter signed with a random (and changeable) letter, i.e. "- H".

 Once you've replied to a request, the recipient can only respond with a collectable sticker.
 There's quite a few stickers to collect, and once you have them they have little 3D models that can be placed around your virtual room.

 The other half of the title, ["(lo fi chill beats to write to)"](https://www.youtube.com/watch?v=5qap5aO4i9A), is more just a joke/reference to a popular 24/7 YouTube livestream called "lofi hip hop radio - beats to relax/study to".
-The game does have a soundtrack with about 3 or 4 lofi/chill songs, but I find that its quite repetetive and will normally mute it since I like to take my time when writing a response/request letter.
+The game does have a soundtrack with about 3 or 4 lofi/chill songs, but I find that its quite repetitive and will normally mute it since I like to take my time when writing a response/request letter.

 ![Kind Words](assets/posts/gtaums_kw1.png)

-It's a very theraputic game, with a supportive and wholesome community, and I can't recommend it more, it's pretty cheap and will run on basically any computer made after 2003, so if it sounds like your kind of thing then there's no excuses to not try it out.
+It's a very therapeutic game, with a supportive and wholesome community, and I can't recommend it more, it's pretty cheap and will run on basically any computer made after 2003, so if it sounds like your kind of thing then there's no excuses to not try it out.

-**Kind Words (lo fi chil beats to write to) is available on Steam for PC and it absolutely worth it!**
+**Kind Words (lo fi chili beats to write to) is available on Steam for PC and it absolutely worth it!**

 [https://store.steampowered.com/app/1070710/](https://store.steampowered.com/app/1070710/)